dotnet/docs-maui/docs/android/emulator/device-manager.md

   :::image type="content" source="media/device-manager/win/02-sdk-tools.png" alt-text="Installing Android SDK Tools.":::

 When you install the **Mobile development with .NET** workload in Visual Studio, everything is installed for you.
-For more information on setting up .NET MAUI with Visual Studio, see [Installation](../../get-started/installation.md).
+For more information on setting up .NET MAUI with Visual Studio, see [Build your first app](../../get-started/first-app.md).

 ## Open the device manager